 Much of the mythology surrounding spinal cord injury has occurred as a result of what are known as ‘incomplete injuries’.
-Incomplete injury occurs when the injury is not severe enough to completely block the passage of messages to the rest of the body.
+Incomplete injury occurs when the trauma is not severe enough to completely block the passage of messages to the rest of the body.

 To be rehabilitated, you must come to terms with your disability.
 Some people never do!
 While in the Spinal Unit I met several people who, over twelve months after their injury, still spent time during the day trying to get paralysed limbs to move – as if by sheer will, they could overcome an injury which was permanent and for which there was no cure.

 The best way I have found to explain the nature of the relationship between one’s mind and one’s paralysed limbs is by using the metaphor of a light-switch and a light.
-Once the electrical wiring is severed, it does not matter how much you want the light to turn on, or how many times you hit the switch.
-Nothing is going to happen.
+Once the electrical wiring is severed, it does not matter how much you want the light to turn on, or how many times you hit the switch, nothing is going to happen.

-Rehabilitation in the Spinal Unit
+Rehabilitation in PA Hospital Spinal Unit

 Before my accident, whenever I thought of people in wheelchairs it was always of paraplegics (those paralysed from the waist down).
 The idea of not having full use of your arms and hands had never occurred to me.

-The time I spent at the gym prior to my accident had given me a good understanding of the various muscles in the body and what functions they perform.
+The time I spent at the gym prior to my accident gave me a good understanding of the various muscles in the body and what functions they perform.
 So, when the doctor told me which muscles I had lost the use of, and which muscles I retained, I could grasp what I would and would not be able to do.

 I was paralysed from the chest down, and had lost movement in my hands and fifty percent of the movement in my arms.
 I still had control of my biceps, but had lost the use of my triceps.
 My main concern was whether I would be able to propel myself in a manual wheelchair.
 While my physiotherapist said it was possible, I had my doubts.